huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

 	* `overlay_l2` - An overlay_l2 network built for containers by using Open vSwitch(OVS)
 	* `underlay_ipvlan` - An underlay_ipvlan network built for bare metal servers by using ipvlan.
 	* `vpc-router` - An vpc-router network built for containers by using ipvlan and custom VPC routes.
+	* `eni` - A Yangtse network built for cce turbo cluster.
+The container network deeply integrates the native ENI capability of VPC, uses the VPC CIDR block to allocate container addresses, and supports direct connections between ELB and containers to provide high performance.

 * `container_network_cidr` - (Optional, String, ForceNew) Container network segment.
+Changing this parameter will create a new cluster resource.

+* `eni_subnet_id` - (Optional, String, ForceNew) Eni subnet id.
+Specified when creating a CCE Turbo cluster.
+  Changing this parameter will create a new cluster resource.

+* `eni_subnet_cidr` - (Optional, String, ForceNew) Eni network segment.
+Specified when creating a CCE Turbo cluster.
   Changing this parameter will create a new cluster resource.

 * `authentication_mode` - (Optional, String, ForceNew) Authentication mode of the cluster, possible values are x509 and rbac.
 Defaults to *rbac*.
     Changing this parameter will create a new cluster resource.